 - Never hit with soft 19 or soft 20 as well – there is an extremely low chance you will get a better combination in this game, and if dealer plays on a soft 17, you are already in a strong position.

-- If you get soft 18, do not hit if the dealer has a 2, 7, or 8 upcard – a soft 18 is good enough to give you a chance to win already.
+- If you get a soft 18, do not hit if the dealer’s face-up card is a 2, 7, or 8 – a soft 18 is good enough to give you a chance to win already.

 For example, when your initial hand makes 10-9, you are likely to stand instead of taking more cards.
 However, it also depends on the dealer’s hand, which can make 10-10, meaning that you will lose 100% if you stand.
-Below we will disclose when to stand or not to stand in detail.
+Below we will disclose handy tips for blackjack when to hit or not stand in detail.

 When to Stand in Blackjack?